gblvil/PowerShell-CheckLatestVersionUbuntu/README.md

 # PowerShell-CheckLatestVersionUbuntu
-Check the latest version of ubuntu from PowerShell
+Check the latest version of ubuntu using PowerShell